fixxit/MoknJ-WebUI/README.md

 * serve-favicon : 2.3.2

 # Setup #
-Main root contains a settings.json file, make sure that it points to your web server instance of moknj
+Main root contains a settings.json file, make sure that it points to your web server instance of moknj api
 ```
 {
     "api_url": "http://localhost:8084/FixxITMoknj/",